donapieppo/libpam_upn2sam/README.md

 Small module to add in pam stack before libpam-krb5 to convert upn to sam account name.

-When the application (for example gdm3 / lightdm) get the upn for the user name.surname@example.com, this pam module sets PAM_USER as name.surname@USER.EXAMPLE.COM.
+When the application (for example gdm3 / lightdm) gets the upn (user principal name) for the user, this pam module sets PAM_USER as the corresponding sam account (good for kerberos authentication) (the username part is copied and not converted asking a ldapo server the possible changes from upn to sam).

+For example

+name.surname@example.com -> name.surname@USER.EXAMPLE.COM

 # Work in progress